 …and voila! 🙂 You’re done!

 Tip #6: Put the green onions last.
-You don’t want to cook them too much.
-The green onions at the end bring the noodles together into a more well rounded flavour.
+You don’t want to cook them too much – there’s more flavour to them when they are raw-ish.

 Tip #7: Once it is done cooking, It’s easier to mix all the ingredients together by hand.
 Just don’t forget to let it cool down a bit first before doing this. 😛